kids-first/kf-alignment-workflow/readme.md

  This workflow is the current production workflow, equivalent to this [Cavatica public app](https://cavatica.sbgenomics.com/public/apps#cavatica/apps-publisher/kfdrc-alignment-workflow) and supersedes the [old workflow](https://github.com/kids-first/kf-alignment-workflow/tree/1.0.0) and [public app](https://cavatica.sbgenomics.com/public/apps#kids-first-drc/kids-first-drc-alignment-workflow/kfdrc-alignment-bam2cram2gvcf/); however outputs are considered equivalent.

 ## Input Agnostic Alignment Workflow
-Workflow for the alignment or realignment of input BAMs, PE reads, and/or SE reads; conditionally generate gVCF and metrics.
+Workflow for the alignment or realignment of input SAMs/BAMs/CRAMs (Alignment/Map files, or AMs), PE reads, and/or SE reads; conditionally generate gVCF and metrics.

 This workflow is a all-in-one workflow for handling any kind of reads inputs: BAM inputs, PE reads and mates inputs, SE reads inputs,  or any combination of these.
 The workflow will naively attempt